notaryproject/notaryproject.dev/content/en/docs/user-guides/tutorials/trust-policy.md

 weight: 1
 ---

-As part of the process to verify a container image with notary, you need to configure the trust policy to specify trusted identities that sign the artifacts, and the level of signature verification to use.
-For more details, see [trust policy spec](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#trust-store).
+As part of the process to verify a container image with Notation, you need to configure the trust policy to specify trusted identities that sign the artifacts, and the level of signature verification to use.
+For more details, see [trust policy spec](https://github.com/notaryproject/notaryproject/blob/v1.0.0/specs/trust-store-trust-policy.md#trust-store).

 This tutorial shows you how to create a trust policy with different trusted identities and levels of signature verification.